Houston Players to Watch Against Auburn - Second Round

 Houston's Last Game

-On Thursday, in its last game, Houston defeated Northern Kentucky 63-52.
-With 16 points, Jarace Walker was its leading scorer.
+In its most recent game, Houston defeated Northern Kentucky on Thursday, 63-52.
+Its high scorer was Jarace Walker with 16 points.

 |Name